SavedowW/rpgProject/README.md

 === 23.02.2021 ===

 Added a placeholder main menu and a simple way to create any number of menus and technical screens without problems with normal levels.
 Added a placeholder settings with fullscreen and resolution configuration and changed setFS and setResolution functions in core so they work properly in any order

+=== 13.03.2021 ===

+Added store menu and changed project cfg so now it keep SDL inside of the project and accesss it with SolutionDir